spdskatr/RWModdingResources/artstyle.md

 "RimWorld has graphics like a novel has a typeface."

 The following style criteria are for RimWorld.
 They might not 100% apply to your mod, but they are important to keep in mind.
-Following them will tremendously help blend in your art with that of RimWOrld.
+Following them will tremendously help blend in your art with that of RimWorld.
 The criteria for graphics in RimWorld are as follows:

 - Not ugly
 If it's painful to look at, or looks awful, you're not going to sell many games.
 Reach a threshold of beauty that you can look at without psychic suffering.

 - Easily identifiable
 Visual characteristics have to easily identify what they represent.
 You need to recognise what's happening.

 - Minimal noise
 Making the graphics really simple reduces the noise in the image.
 That reduces the cognitive load to read the image.
 An image with a lot of detail everywhere might be beautiful but a game like RimWorld can have hundreds of objects on the screen.
 Scanning what matters becomes harder and harder.

 - Intensity hierarchy
 This helps people determine visually what is important and what is not.
 It's a hierarchy of visual intensity.
 Story-relevant things need to be eye catching, and the eye needs to slide over things that matter less.

 The hierarchy is often established by the outline.
 As a simple example, Pawns have a thicker outline than items.
 Buildings and items in the game have a solid black outline, but plants have a dark green outline or no outline at all.
 This means that plants tend to blend into the background slightly.
 In a big field of trees the character really pop out while the plants sort of smear together.

 - Fast implementation
 Skip details in favour of more content.
 Add as many details as you need to enrich the story and cut the rest.

 - Leave room for interpretation
+There's still debate over which side of the storage shelf is up, and the open interpretation of the Scyther has led to some great fanart.